wp-plugins/wp-rss-aggregator/readme.txt

 1. The output of this plugin on the frontend, as seen on www.wpmayor.com.

-2. Admin administration panel.
+2. Feed sources list.

+3. Adding a new feed source.

+4. Imported feeds.

-3. The settings page.
+5. Plugin settings page.

 == Changelog ==